fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 module.exports = connectToDatabase
 ```

-The module defines the function _connectToDatabase_, which receives the database URI as a parameter and takes care of connecting to the database.
+The module defines the function <code>connectToDatabase</code>, which receives the database URI as a parameter and takes care of connecting to the database.

 Let’s use the module in the file <i>index.js</i>: